Geodesic planes in a geometrically finite end and the halo of a measured lamination: Geodesic planes outside convex core II: atom-free bending

 \section{Geodesic planes outside convex core II: atom-free bending}

 In this section, we turn to the case where $\mathcal{L}$ has no atom, i.e. $\mathcal{L}_a=\varnothing$, and prove Theorem~\ref{thm: minimal_roof}.
-We start with the following lemma: \begin{lm} Suppose the bending lamination on $\partial E_+$ has no atom.
-Let $P$ be an asymptotic plane.
-Then the closure of $P$ contains a support plane. \end{lm} \begin{proof} This follows easily from the fact that the distance between $P$ and $\partial E_+$ is zero. \end{proof} Thus it is important to understand the closure of support planes.
-Proposition~\ref{prop: support_flat} states that the closure of any support plane contains all support planes.
-Then we have \begin{prop} Suppose $\mathcal{L}_a=\varnothing$.
-Let $P$ be a support plane.
-Then $\overline{P}=E_+$ \end{prop}
+We start with the following lemma: \begin{lm} Let $P$ be a non-parabolic asymptotic plane.
+Then the closure of $P$ contains a support plane. \end{lm} Recall that a geodesic plane is parabolic if its boundary circles meet the limit set exactly at a parabolic fixed point.
+We remark that in the case of purely atomic bending, we already know this lemma due to the complete classification in \S\ref{sec:geodesic_planes_atomic}. \begin{proof} Let $\tilde P$ be any lift of $P$, and $C$ its boundary circle.
+Let $r_1:[0,\infty)\to\mathbb{H}^3$ be a geodesic ray contained in $\hull(\Lambda)$ whose endpoint is $C\cap\Lambda$, and $r_2:[0,\infty)\to\mathbb{H}^3$ be a geodesic ray on $\tilde P$ ending at $C\cap \Lambda$.
+Since $r_1$ and $r_2$ ends at the same point, up to reparametrization, we may assume the hyperbolic distance between $r_1(t)$ and $r_2(t)$ goes to zero.